Wasiq2006/ZabCal/README.md

 ### Core Functionality

-- **📊 Real-time CGPA Calculation**: Automatically calculate your cumulative GPA as you add courses
+- **📊 Real-time CGPA Calculation**: Automatically calculate your cumulative GPA as you add courses.
-- **📚 Course Management**: Add, remove, and manage multiple courses with ease
+- **📚 Course Management**: Add, remove, and manage multiple courses with ease.
-- **🎯 Clear All Courses**: Remove all courses at once with a single click (with confirmation)
+- **🎯 Clear All Courses**: Remove all courses at once with a single click (with confirmation).
-- **📈 Progress Tracking**: Visual degree progress bar showing your completion percentage
+- **📈 Progress Tracking**: Visual degree progress bar showing your completion percentage.
-- **🔢 Academic Standing**: Automatic classification based on credits and CGPA
+- **🔢 Academic Standing**: Automatic classification based on credits and CGPA.

 ### Program Support

+The application comes pre-loaded with curricula for:
 - BS Computer Science (BSCS)
 - BS Artificial Intelligence (BSAI)
 - BS Software Engineering (BSSE)